niccord/BracketsCheck/README.md

 # BracketsCheck
 Notepad++ plugin written in C# for brackets balancing check

+This plugin was written with the goal of checking a large SQL file and then evolved a little.

+If the brackets in the file are balanced, there's not a lot to say.

+On the other hand, there are three cases when a bracket is not matched:
+- a bracket opens and it never closes;
+- a wrong type of bracket closes (a round one instead of a square one);
+- a bracket closes with no opening correspondent.

+For the first two scenarios, the plugin returns an error on the opening bracket.\
+For the last scenario, it returns an error on the bracket itself which should be removed.

 ### Version 1.2
 Parameters are now saved and loaded
 ### Version 1.1